 Marrakesh was founded around 1070 by the Almoravids (a powerful Berber Muslim dynasty) as their capital, which was a planned city in the south with massive walls, grand mosques like the Koutoubia, and bustling markets.
 It quickly became a major center of trade, culture, and Islamic learning.
 Later dynasties, especially the Saadians in the 16th century, brought a golden age to Marrakesh with lavish palaces and tombs.
 The current Alaouite royal family has ruled since the 17th century (apparently the longest-reigning dynasty in the region).
 In the early 20th century, France and Spain controlled parts of Morocco until the country regained independence in 1956 and became the modern Kingdom of Morocco we know today.
 French is still spoken as a second language in some areas as a result of this history.

 Marrakesh has always been one of the country’s most iconic cities.
-Its red walls, vibrant souks, and historic landmarks make it a living symbol of Morocco’s deep, layered past blending Berber roots, Arab-Islamic culture, and African energy.
+Its red walls and historic landmarks make it a living symbol of Morocco’s deep, layered past blending Berber roots, Arab-Islamic culture, and African energy.
 It’s a place where history feels alive around every corner.

 TRAVELING IN ISLAMIC COUNTRIES